IGELsociety/IGEL_website/content/events/event-IGEL2024.md

 ### Submission form

 Please send all submissions via [this link](https://forms.gle/eWry8de3i4j2LiFr8).
+Acceptance decisions will be communicated to the authors by 30 March 2024.

 ### Outstanding Student Paper Award

 IGEL will continue its tradition of recognizing outstanding student presentations.
 In order to be considered for the Outstanding Student Paper Award, the first author must be a graduate student, and the student’s supervisor must send a recommendation to igel2024conference [at] proton [dot] me describing the student’s contribution to the research project.
 First authors should indicate the eligibility of their submission using the provided checkbox during the submission process.

-Acceptance decisions will be communicated to the authors by 30 March 2024.
+### Bursaries

 IGEL will provide bursaries of maximum 400 euro for early career researchers with no travel funds.
 There is a limited number of bursaries available.
 If you want to be considered for a bursary or want to know whether you are eligible, please contact Marloes Mak (email: board [at] igelsociety [dot] org).